Home » LGBTQ+ Culture » How Bottom‑Shaming Affects Us All: Real-Life Examples and Solutions

 • “Bottoms are just failed tops.” — Frames receptive pleasure as a downgrade.

-• “I’d never let another bottom top me.” — Casts bottoms as contaminated or unworthy.
+• “I’d never let another bottom top me.” — A gay man who bottoms casts other gay men who bottom as lower-status or unworthy.

 2. Profile and App-Bio Shaming